hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQRemotePollRepoServerTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQRemotePollRepoServerTests is a class containing the tests for the class LQRemotePollRepoServer in Liquid-Network.

 Instance Variables
 	poll:		<Object>